rebelsky/csc207c/_labs/vscode.md

 a.
 Type <kbd>Shift</kbd>-<kbd>Ctrl</kbd>-<kbd>P</kbd> to open the Command Palette.

 b.
-Type "Preferencees: Open User Settings (JSON)" (without the quotation marks).
+Type "Preferences: Open User Settings (JSON)" (without the quotation marks).
 You'll note that this command is slightly different than the one we used before.
 This time, we're going directly to the JSON.

 c.
 Add the following before the specification.